 CSIs play a crucial role in helping police officers and detectives determine the events that took place during a crime.
-They must be credible and trustworthy.
-They must possess the ability to draw key conclusions, render strong opinions, and communicate effectively.
+You must be credible and trustworthy.
+You must possess the ability to draw key conclusions, render strong opinions, and communicate effectively.
 CSIs must also remain calm and collected in stressful, and otherwise unpleasant, work environments.

 Who Do CSIs Work with Most Commonly?

 CSIs work with diverse people at each stage of a crime scene investigation.
-They work with police officers, detectives, and other law enforcement personnel at active crime scenes.
-They work collaboratively with other investigators and technicians at laboratories.
-They also work closely with lawyers and other experts during criminal trials.
-Additionally, they cooperate with medical examiners, pathologists, and coroners during autopsies and postmortem examinations.
+You’ll have to work with police officers, detectives, and other law enforcement personnel at active crime scenes.
+You’ll work collaboratively with other investigators and technicians at laboratories.
+You will also work closely with lawyers and other experts during criminal trials.
+Additionally, you will have to cooperate with medical examiners, pathologists, and coroners during autopsies and postmortem examinations.